 Portfolio income or loss (shown in boxes 5 through 9b and in box 11, code A) isn't subject to the passive activity limitations.
-Portfolio income includes income (not derived in the ordinary course of a trade or business) from interest, ordinary dividends, annulties or revelice and pair or level on the ordin of a property that produces each direct them to report their guaranteed payments from their Schedule K-1s on the 1040 Schedule E, Line 28, which then is then reported on the Form 1040, Schedule 1, Line 5-which is the place where the partner's distributive share of the partnership's ordinary business income is generally reported.
+Portfolio income includes income (not derived in the ordinary course of a trade or business) from interest, ordinary dividends, annuities or

+IRS Instructions for Partners direct them to report their guaranteed payments from their Schedule K-1s on the 1040 Schedule E, Line 28, which then is then reported on the Form 1040, Schedule 1, Line 5-which is the place where the partner's distributive share of the partnership's ordinary business income is generally reported.
 Schedule E may or may not break out distributive share from guaranteed payments, or payments for services from payments for the use of capital.